Wildlife

 Falmouth has the opportunity to contribute to this objective.

-The Town Council manages these open spaces; Kimberley, The Bowly, Trescobeas, Falmouth new and old cemeteries, Ponsharden Congregational Cemetery, Dracaena Fields, Gyllyngdune Gardens and Pendennis Point.
-Include link to other pages within the site that cover these parks & open spaces
+The Town Council manages these open spaces; Kimberley Park, The Bowly, Trescobeas Park, Falmouth new and old cemeteries, Ponsharden Congregational Cemetery, Dracaena Playing Fields, Gyllyngdune Gardens and Pendennis Point.
+Please visit Our Services page for more information on these individual spaces.

 Within our formal parks, a balance has been struck between the needs of recreational use and wildlife-friendly areas.
 Both Falmouth Old Cemetery and Pendennis Point include habitats that are managed to maximise their biodiversity.